 Nor will it have the features that serious business traveler’s need.
 Like a garment bag.
 Or maybe a built in USB charging port.

-For many years I had a traditional 2-wheeled carry on suitcase and I honestly didn’t know any better.
-I saw people in the airport with the 4-wheel spinners, but I figured it couldn’t be that much better.
+For many years I had a traditional 2-wheeled carry on suitcase and I honestly did not know any better.
+I saw people in the airport with the 4-wheel spinners, but I figured it could not be that much better.

 I was so wrong.